Fractional coloring with local demands and applications to degree-sequence bounds on the independence number: Results and conjectures

-Conjecture~\ref{local reeds conj} generalizes a conjecture of Brause et al.~\cite{CRRS16} on the independence number.
-In Section~\ref{chi-bounded section}, we prove that Conjecture~\ref{local reeds conj} holds in a stronger sense for perfect graphs, which strengthens one of the main results in~\cite{CRRS16}.
-In particular, we prove the following.
+Brause et al.~\cite{CRRS16} conjectured that every graph $G$ satisfies $\alpha(G) \geq \sum_{v\in V(G)}2/(d(v) + \omega(v) + 1)$, and Conjecture~\ref{local reeds conj} generalizes their conjecture.
+Note that Theorem~\ref{local low omega} implies that for some $\varepsilon > 0$, Conjecture~\ref{local reeds conj} and the conjecture of Brause et al.~\cite{CRRS16} hold if each vertex $v$ satisfies $\omega(v) \leq d(v)^{\varepsilon}$.
+One of the main results in~\cite{CRRS16} is that perfect graphs satisfy this conjectured bound on the independence number.
+In Section~\ref{chi-bounded section}, we strengthen this result by proving that Conjecture~\ref{local reeds conj} holds in a stronger sense for perfect graphs.
+A graph is \textit{perfect} if every induced subgraph has chromatic number equal to its clique number.
+We prove the following.